 MRR is short for Monthly Recurring Revenue.
 It is a metric that measures the predictable and recurring revenue generated by a company’s customers on a monthly basis.
-MRR is a key metric for subscription businesses as it helps them predict future revenue and growth.
-MRR is the total revenue generated from all paying customers divided by the total number of customers.
+It is a key metric for subscription businesses as it helps them predict future revenue and growth.
+It is the total revenue generated from all paying customers divided by the total number of customers.

-MRR helps businesses operating on a subscription basis predict future revenue, track growth, and make informed business decisions.
-By monitoring your MRR rate, businesses can spot patterns and trends in their revenue and make strategic, data-driven decisions about growing their customer base or revenue.
+This number helps businesses operating on a subscription basis predict future revenue, track growth, and make informed business decisions.
+By monitoring your this rate, businesses can spot patterns and trends in their revenue and make strategic, data-driven decisions about growing their customer base or revenue.